The Online Closure Principle: Online closed testing with -adjustments

 In the remaining of this section, we apply Theorem \ref{corol:consonance procedure} to construct new online $\alpha$-adjustment procedures based on existing ones.
 We start with the Alpha-Spending \cite{FS}, deriving a simple improvement of it in Subsection \ref{sec:closed alpha-spending} which serves to exemplify how to use the proposed short-cuts.
 In Subsection \ref{sec:online-graph}, we show how an online version of the graphical procedure by Bretz et al. \cite{BWBP} can be obtained by the new online closure principle.
-Finally, we derive an improvement of the ADDIS-Spending under local dependence \cite{TR} which is currently the most promising online procedure with FWER control (Subsection \ref{sec:closed addis-spending}).
+Finally, we derive an improvement of the ADDIS-Spending under local dependence \cite{TR} (Subsection \ref{sec:closed addis-spending}).